 Getting Oracle Help

-- Oracle login issues or basic Finance questions — email email@example.com
+- Oracle login or MFA issues — email email@example.com

 - Human Resources (HCM) questions/issues:

 Frequently Asked Questions

 To change or reset your Middlebury account password, refer to information on our password help page.

 Visit Get Started with Wireless for complete details.

 The first step is to try to remove the threat from your computer.
 All college-owned computers should have Sophos AntiVirus already installed for threat removal.

 If running a scan with Sophos (or similar anti-virus software) and removing appropriate threats does not resolve the issue, contact us to take the next step.

 Never respond to emails asking for personal information such as passwords.
 The College will never ask for this type of information in an email.